-EH: Yeah, and the other film that’s always drawn, as far as horror films, is The Exorcist!
-And Rosemary’s Baby doesn’t have all that slime all over the place or the heads turning 360 degrees, and green people and bodies flying out windows… You know as an artist I realize the artistry in ‘Rosemary’s Baby.’
+EH: Yeah, and the other film that’s always referenced, as far as horror films, is The Exorcist!
+And Rosemary’s Baby doesn’t have all that slime all over the place or the heads turning 360 degrees, and bodies flying out windows… You know as an artist I realize the artistry in ‘Rosemary’s Baby.’
 I mean the effects it got from so little was extraordinary.
-I mean I can’t think of a horror film on that kind of a caliber.
+I mean I can’t think of another horror film of that kind of a caliber.

 SG: Me either.
 Do you have any opinions on the cultural impact of Rosemary’s Baby?

-EH: The cultural impact is when people say “What films were you in?” and I’ve done a number, I mean I starred with Tom Hanks and John Candy [as the powerful drug lord Chung Mee in Volunteers 1985] but the one I mention is ‘Rosemary’s Baby’ and everybody instantly knows it.
+EH: The cultural impact is when people say “What films were you in?” and I’ve done a number, I mean I starred with Tom Hanks and John Candy [in Volunteers, 1985] but the one I mention is ‘Rosemary’s Baby’ and everybody instantly knows it.
 It’s certainly become a classic.
 And they say “Oh, what part did you play in ‘Rosemary’s Baby’?” and I tell them ‘The baby, of course!’
-(They say) “What?!”
+And they say “What?!”

 SG: (laughs) That’s funny!

 EH: Yeah, well then they say “Hey wait a minute!
 There wasn’t a baby!”
 But I’ve seen, subsequently, maybe on Youtube, them trying to put a baby together that was properly horrific.
 And I’m glad they didn’t because the baby that your mind creates of course is even more frightening than anything they could show you practically.
 Your mind creates that baby; but that was the entire film, you know?